ElsaTam/obsidian-fancy-a-story/docs/docs/skins/skins.md

 ## Pick your changes

 Every change made by the Art Deco skin is optional and can be disabled withn the Style Settings plugin.

+# Sci-fi

+See [sci-fi cssclass]({% link docs/cssclasses/sci-fi.md %}).
+The skin is not complete yet and only modify the editor.
+Using this option lets you use the sci-fi look everywhere without the need to specify the cssclass for each note.